-Monica Mercedes Pérez Jiménez is the daughter of a Venezuelan dictator and Marita Lorentz, a former mistress of Fidel Castro who became a CIA spy.
+Monica Mercedes Pérez Jiménez has a lineage of power.
+She is the daughter of Marco Jimenez, dictator of Venezuela in the 1950s, and Marita Lorentz, one-time girlfriend of Fidel Castro who later became a CIA spy.

 Monica Jimenez’s account of their life is vivid and well worth reading, especially the part about how Frank Sturgis, former Watergate burglar, was arrested for threatening her mother.
 Jimenez says the only reason Sturgis was arrested was because she alerted police.
 She was so worried Sturgis was going to hurt her mother that she brought a gun to the scene and was arrested herself.
 She was fifteen years old at the time.